Tyrus W. Cobb

 Tyrus William Cobb (April 15, 1940 – December 7, 2024) was an American lieutenant colonel and academic who specialized in national security.
 Cobb was a member of the U.S. National Security Council, where he served as director of European and Soviet Affairs Directorate from 1983 until 1988 and special assistant to the president for national security affairs from 1988 until 1989.
-After the NSC, Cobb served on the boards of numerous non-profit organizations, including Business Executives for National Security, NatureBridge, AAFMAA and Big Brothers Big Sisters of Northern Nevada.
+After the National Security Council, Cobb served on the boards of numerous non-profit organizations, including Business Executives for National Security, NatureBridge, American Armed Forces Mutual Aid Association and Big Brothers Big Sisters of Northern Nevada.

-Cobb was born in Reno, Nevada, in 1940, attending the local high school and the local university, where he was the president of Sigma Nu.
-He received a master of arts degree from Indiana University and a PhD in Soviet studies from Georgetown University.

-Cobb served in the United States Army for 24 years, taking part in two tours of duty in the Vietnam War, for which he was awarded the Purple Heart.
-During his time at the army, he also worked as a professor, at the United States Military Academy.

-After retirement, Cobb was appointed a civilian aide to the United States Secretary of the Army.
-In 2017, he received the award Distinguished Nevadan from the University of Nevada, Reno.

-He was the father of Ty Cobb, a Republican politician who served in the Nevada Assembly from 2006 until 2010.

 Early life and education

 Tyrus William Cobb was born in Reno, Nevada, on April 15, 1940.
 He was a fourth generation Nevadan.
 His father, Tyrus Richard, was a news anchor and he had two siblings.
 Cobb graduated from Reno High School in 1958.

-Cobb attended the University of Nevada, Reno, graduating with a bachelor's degree.
+Cobb graduated from the University of Nevada, Reno with a bachelor's degree.
 At Nevada, he was the president of Sigma Nu.
-Cobb completed postgraduate studies at Indiana University, earning a Master of Arts degree.
-He later attended Georgetown University for doctoral studies, earning a PhD in Soviet studies.
+Cobb completed postgraduate studies at Indiana University Bloomington, earning a Master of Arts degree in political science in 1970.
+He later attended Georgetown University for doctoral studies, earning a Doctor of Philosophy in Soviet studies.

 Career

 Early career

-Prior to his involvement with the NSC, Cobb was a lieutenant colonel in the army and a professor at the United States Military Academy.
+Prior to his involvement with the National Security Council, Cobb was a lieutenant colonel in the army and a professor at the United States Military Academy.
 He served in the army from 1963 until his retirement in 1987.
-During his service in the army, Cobb served in two tours of duty in the Vietnam War, being awarded a Purple Heart.
+During his service in the army, Cobb served in two tours of duty in the Vietnam War, and was the recipient of the Purple Heart.